Proof of Program Integrity¶

-If GNATprove reports an error while verifying a program, it may be for different reasons:
+GNATprove may report an error while verifying a program for any of the following reasons:

-- the property may not be provable because of some missing information, or
+- the property may not be provable as written because more information is required; or

 - the prover used by GNATprove may be unable to prove a perfectly valid property.

-The remainder of this section is dedicated to the sometimes tricky task of debugging failed proof attempts.
+We spend the remainder of this section discussing the sometimes tricky task of debugging failed proof attempts.